Blendify/blender-manual/trunk/blender_docs/manual/files/blend/packed_data.rst

 ^^^^^^^

 Remove Pack
-   Just mark the file as unpacked, without actually writing it or reloading it from disk.
+   Just mark the file as unpacked, without actually writing it or reloading it from drive.
 Create <local file path>
    Unpack the file at proposed path, which is local to current blend-file.
 Use <original file path> (differs)|(identical)
    If original file path still exists, mark it as unpacked.
-Note that it won't be automatically reloaded from disk.
+Note that it won't be automatically reloaded from drive.
-   *(differs)* or *(identical)* show difference status between packed version and on-disk one.
+   *(differs)* or *(identical)* show difference status between packed version and on-drive one.
 Overwrite <original file path>
-   If original file path still exists but differs from packed version, mark it as unpacked and overwrite on-disk file with packed version.
+   If original file path still exists but differs from packed version, mark it as unpacked and overwrite on-drive file with packed version.
 Create <original file path>
-   If original file path does not exist, mark it as unpacked and write it to disk.
+   If original file path does not exist, mark it as unpacked and write it to drive.